uchicago-CAPP30121-aut-2022/capp-camp/docs/s2-git-i/5-discarding-changes-unstaging.md

 \ No newline at end of file
 ```

-Lines that begin with `-` indicate content that has been removed from `test.txt`, while lines that begin with `+` indicate content that has been added to `test.txt`.
+In the output above, lines that begin with `-` indicate content that has been removed from `test.txt`, while lines that begin with `+` indicate content that has been added to `test.txt`.
 We only deleted lines from the file, so there should be no lines beginning with `+` in the output.

 {: .tip-title}
 > VSCode Tip
 >
 > To view the changes that you have made to `test.txt` in the VSCode window, you can click on the Source Code icon and then click on the file in the dropdown.
-VSCode will display in a new file tab two versions of the file, the previous version last committed and the new version with color-coded highlights to identify modifications.
+VSCode will display a new file tab with two versions of the file, the previous version last committed and the new version with color-coded highlights to identify modifications.

-If we want to discard the changes we made to `test.txt`, all we have to do is follow the helpful advice provided by the above output:
+If we want to discard the changes we made to `test.txt`, all we have to do is follow the helpful advice provided by `git status`:

 ```
 git restore test.txt